divyanshusharma1709/dog_detect/README.md

 <br> -- weights.best.resnet50.hdf5 : Saved Weights for ResNet50 model
 - dog_app.ipynb: IPython Notebook containing code for Dog Detection
 - extract_bottleneck_features.py: Script to extract bottleneck features for transfer learning

+## Summary:
+1. The model had an accuracy of 80.7416% on the test set.
+2. The model is able to differentiate between the image of a dog, a human and any other image.
+3. The model outputs the dog breed which resembles the provided human image.